-This guideline has been updated in the interim to include the new GGC Acute Chest Pain Pathway.
+This guideline has been updated in the interim to include the new GGC Chest Pain Pathway.
 The guideline will be updated with further clinical information in due course.

 Chest pain is one of the most common presentations at A&E. There is a long list of differential diagnoses.